xuanyuwang/venngage-challenge/README.md

 The code is finished.

+I'm not sure what does "align to page left or right".

 Please visit https://www.xuanyu.dev/venngage-challenge/ to see the demo.
+Tested with latest Chrome.